thislight/luabundler/docs/manual.md

 ### Semi-automatic bundling

-Semi-auto bundling includes two steps:
+Semi-automatic bundling involves two steps:

-1. bundle the files into one C source file
+1. bundle the files into a C source file
 2. compile the source file

-To bundle the files, use `luabundler bundle <recipe>`, with `-o` option to specify the output name:
+To bundle the files, use `luabundler bundle <recipe>`, with the `-o` option to specify the output name:

 ````
 luabundler bundle recipe.lua --prefix=lua_modules -o myprogram.c